 Do all hospitals use these medical device sales reps?

 Most hospitals rely on these reps to provide expertise to their surgeons.
-But, some hospitals are banning the reps in an effort to control costs.
+But, some hospitals ban the reps in an effort to control costs.

 Interestingly, a program using hospital-employed techs who receive the same training as the sales reps has been successfully introduced at Loma Linda University Medical Center in California.
 The program saved the hospital money and resulted in no difference in patient outcomes.
 Perhaps this is the model of the future?